Free things to do in Puerto Vallarta! If you’re visiting Puerto Vallarta on a budget, don’t worry. There’s still lots to do. Includes a video!

 Final Thoughts On Free Things To Do In Puerto Vallarta

 As you can see, even if you’re traveling to Puerto Vallarta on a budget, there’s still a lot you can do.
 The only thing we had to really be careful with was food, because eating out can easily blow your budget.
-We’re used to cooking our own meals, but we did a lot of research and will have a guide on cheap eats in Puerto Vallarta soon.
+We’re used to cooking our own meals, but we did a lot of research and came up with this guide on cheap eats in Puerto Vallarta.

 We loved our time in Puerto Vallarta and feel like we managed to do a lot in only three days.
 With that being said, we can’t wait to go back and do even more exploring!